danielkuc/Book-List/README.md

 # Project title and description
 Book list, add a book title, author and ISBN.
 Saves all data in local storage. made for "Modern JS from the beginning" course.
-## Motivation
-My first project with data saved to local storage,.
 ## Build status
 Project is finished and that's the final version.
 ## Tech/framework used